 Report a change to the IND within 4 weeks.
 Please use the notification form for foreign nationals.
 Is your change not indicated on the reporting form?
 In that case, please explain the change in a separate letter.
 Send this letter to the IND, enclosed with the reporting form.

-Are you going to move house in the Netherlands?
-If you have notified the municipality (BRP) on time that you are going to emigrate or move house within the Netherlands, it is not necessary to also report this to the IND.
-On time means either before you emigrate or within 4 weeks following the relocation.
-The IND will then already have this information.
+Are you going to move house in the Netherlands or migrate outside of the Netherlands?
+If you have notified the municipality (BRP) on time that you are going to move/emigrate, it is not necessary to also report this to the IND.
+On time means either before you move/emigrate or within 4 weeks following the relocation.
+The IND will then be notified by the municipality.

 The IND monitors your compliance with these legal obligations.
-When you do not meet these legal obligations you can get a warning or a administrative fine.
+When you do not meet these legal obligations you can get a warning or an administrative fine.

 Do you not have a sponsor?
 And are you removed from the Netherlands by the Dutch government?
 The IND may oblige you to pay the cost of this compulsory departure.